COSC1127-AI/pacman-contest-cluster/README.md

 - Simply run: `pip3 install -r requirements.txt --user`

+- Additionally there is a requirement to locally install the cluster manager module located [here](https://github.com/ssardina-teaching/cluster-manager).
+Follow instructions on that repository.

 In addition to that:

 - Each submission is a `.zip` file or a directory; all within some folder (e.g., `teams/`)